 - Where virgin fibres are used and they are not coming from key priority Ancient and Endangered Forests, procure higher volumes of FSC 100% certified inputs from sources that have achieved FSC Forest Management certification on the ground.

 Areas where the company is showing leadership

-ENKA has demonstrated valuable leadership in:
+ENKA has demonstrated leadership such as:

 - The company has supported conservation solutions and the ForestMapper tool.

-- ENKA is also investing in the research and development of Next Generation and signed on to the Next Generation Vision for Viscose
+- ENKA is also investing in the research and development of Next Generation and signed on to the Next Generation Vision for Viscose.